ssarkisy/Delta-Theory/README.md

 - The recursive form reveals how systems maintain themselves
 - The forming pattern (shaped by φ) shows us how life actually grows

-See [[Yin-Yang - Dancing with Chaos — Three Paths to Living Form]] for this profound metaphor.
+See [[yin-yang-dancing-with-chaos-three-paths-to-living-form.meta|Yin-Yang - Dancing with Chaos — Three Paths to Living Form]] for this profound metaphor.

 ### Universal Constants